Paradzai Zimondi: Career

-At the end of the liberation struggle Zimondi was the military governor of the ZANLA occupied areas of Manica Province of Mozambique and adjacent areas in Manicaland Province of Zimbabwe.
+Following the end of the Rhodesian Bush War, Zimondi served as the military governor of the ZANLA-occupied areas of Manica Province in Mozambique and adjacent areas in Manicaland Province in Zimbabwe.

 In 1981, he was attested into the Zimbabwe National Army as a colonel and was subsequently promoted to major general.
 Among his military posts was Commander of the Presidential Guard.